Intensity (physics): Electromagnetic waves

-where n is the refractive index, c is the speed of light in vacuum and $\epsilon_0$ is the vacuum permittivity.
+where c is the speed of light in vacuum, n is the refractive index of the medium, and $\epsilon_0$ is the vacuum permittivity.

+The relationship to intensity can also be seen by considering the time-averaged energy density of the wave:

+The local intensity is just the energy density times the wave velocity $\tfrac{c}{n}$:

 For non-monochromatic waves, the intensity contributions of different spectral components can simply be added.

+The treatment above does not hold for arbitrary electromagnetic fields, but it is still often true that the magnitude of the time-averaged Poynting vector is proportional to the time-averaged energy density by a factor $c$:

-The treatment above does not hold for arbitrary electromagnetic fields.
-For example, an evanescent wave may have a finite electrical amplitude while not transferring any power.
-The intensity should then be defined as the magnitude of the Poynting vector.
+An evanescent wave may have a finite electrical amplitude while not transferring any power.
+The intensity of an evanescent wave can be defined as the magnitude of the Poynting vector.

+Electron beams

+For electron beams, intensity is the probability of electrons reaching some particular position on a detector (e.g. a charge-coupled device) which is used to produce images that are interpreted in terms of both microstructure of inorganic or biological materials, as well as atomic scale structure.
+The map of the intensity of scattered electrons or x-rays as a function of direction is also extensively used in crystallography.

 Alternative definitions

 In photometry and radiometry intensity has a different meaning: it is the luminous or radiant power per unit solid angle.
 This can cause confusion in optics, where intensity can mean any of radiant intensity, luminous intensity or irradiance, depending on the background of the person using the term.
 Radiance is also sometimes called intensity, especially by astronomers and astrophysicists, and in heat transfer.